GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/entry/gulp/index.md

 result: pass
 ---

-One of the pros of using Gulp is that you can define the input and output files and order in which tasks will run.
-This prevents you from ever being locked in to any specific entry point.
+Gulp does not differentiate between the file formats used as entry points in a build.
+Any set of files can be used as the "source" of a build, and stream processing can be applied to any type of file.

 This test uses `gulp-rev` to hash CSS and JS files, then uses `gulp-rev-collector` to replace the references in the index.html file.